-- Health and safety - (If applicable) Clinical research transparency standards and research ethics committees' standard operating procedures - Pay policy statement - Standing financial procedures or instructions - Standing orders - Customer service and complaints policies and procedures
+- Standing financial instructions or procedures - Standing orders - Customer service and complaints policies and procedures

-Standards for providing services to your customers, including complaints procedures.
-Include those complaints procedures covering requests for information and operating the publication scheme.
+Provide details about standards for providing services to your customers, including complaint procedures.
+Include procedures covering requests for information and operating the publication scheme.

-• Data protection and duty of confidentiality, records management, Caldicott Guardian
+• Data protection, records management, Caldicott Guardian

-Include information security policies, high level file plans (or any other business classification scheme used for the management of information), records retention, destruction and archive policies, data protection (including data sharing and CCTV usage), patient confidentiality policies and details of the national opt-out programme.
+Include information security policies, high level file plans, records retention, destruction and archive policies, data protection (including data sharing and CCTV usage) and patient confidentiality policies.

-• Estate management

-• Charging regimes and policies
+- Estate management - Charging regimes and policies

 Provide details of any statutory charging regimes.
-As part of your charging policies, include charges made for information routinely published and state clearly what costs you are recovering, the basis on which you make them and how you calculate them.
+As part of your charging policies, include charges made for information you routinely publish and clearly state what costs you are recovering together with the basis on which you make them and how you calculate them.

-If you charge a fee for licensing the re-use of datasets, state in your guide to information how this is calculated and whether the charge is made under the Re-use Fees Regulations or under other legislation. you cannot charge a re-use fee if you make the datasets available for re-use under the Open Government Licence.
+If you charge a fee for licensing the re-use of datasets, state in your guide to information how you calculate this and whether you are making the charge under the Re-use Fees Regulations or under other legislation.
+You cannot charge a re-use fee if you make the datasets available for re-use under the Open Government Licence.

-Class 6 - Lists and registers
+Class 6 - List and registers

-Include information contained only in currently maintained lists and registers.
+Publish information contained only in currently maintained lists and registers.